jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_drilldown_highavailability.md

 ### Database Mirroring page

-This feature is not available for SQL Server 2000.
+{% include note.html content="This feature is not available for SQL Server 2000." %}

 #### Database Mirroring grid
 Shows statistics relating to either the principal or mirror server depending on which server Spotlight is connected to.